kossiitkgp/mailing-scripts/README.md

 # Selection Mailing Automation

-Automates the selection status (rejection or selection task) during the selection procedure in KOSS.
+Automates the mailing of selection status (rejection status and next round task) during the selection procedure in KOSS.

 ### Getting the csv files